mosip/esignet/docs/docker-compose/README.md

 ## How to run this setup?

-1. Create folder loader_path, download and save eSignet mock plugin from [here](https://oss.sonatype.org/service/local/repositories/snapshots/content/io/mosip/esignet/mock/mock-esignet-integration-impl/0.9.2-SNAPSHOT/mock-esignet-integration-impl-0.9.2-20240206.133850-55.jar) into loader_path folder.
+1. Create loader_path folder in the same directory and Download the eisgnet mock plugin from [here](https://repo1.maven.org/maven2/io/mosip/esignet/mock/mock-esignet-integration-impl/0.9.2/mock-esignet-integration-impl-0.9.2.jar) and copy the downloaded jar under loader_path directory.

 2. Start the docker-compose file

 > docker-compose up

-3. Download the postman script from [here](https://github.com/mosip/esignet/blob/master/docs/postman-collections/esignet-OIDC-flow-with-mock.postman_collection.json) and its environment from [here](https://github.com/mosip/esignet/blob/master/docs/postman-collections/esignet-OIDC-flow-with-mock.postman_environment.json)
+3. Download the postman script from [here](../docs/postman-collections/esignet-with-mock-IDA.postman_collection.json) and its environment from [here](../docs/postman-collections/esignet-with-mock-IDA.postman_environment.json)

 4. Import the downloaded collection and environment into postman.

-5. To Create a Mock identity, run the below request from the postman collection "Mock-Identity-System" folder
-   * Create Mock Identity

-6. To create an OIDC/OAuth client, run the below request from the postman collection "OIDC Client mgmt" folder
+5. To create an OIDC/OAuth client, run the below request from the postman collection "OIDC Client mgmt" folder
    * Get CSRF token
    * Create OIDC Client

+6. To Create a Mock identity, run the below request from the postman collection "Mock-Identity-System" folder
+   * Create Mock Identity

 7. To run the OIDC flow with mock identity run the below request(same order) from the postman collection "AuthCode flow with OTP login" folder.
    * Get CSRF token